nevanscott/uxui0120/_outcomes/1x1-gemma-2.md

   - 37
   - 38
   - 39
+  - 40
 ---

-You have to have your second 1x1 with Gemma before TBD.
-You can schedule it in her calendar (link sent on Slack).
+You have to have your second 1x1 with Career Services.
+You can schedule it their calendar.

 In order to be able to participate to the Hiring week, you have two mandatory meetings with Gemma.
 This is the second one.